EddieHubCommunity/open-source-practice/README.md

   cd hacktoberfest-practice
 ```

+3. Create a new branch:
-- Make a new branch.
-Your username would make a good branch because it's unique.
+- Your username would make a good branch because it's unique.

 ```bash
   git checkout -b <name-of-new-branch>
 ```
+4. Edit:
 - Open the `README.md` file

 - **Add your name to the section that matches your Initial in [this list](https://github.com/EddieHubCommunity/hacktoberfest-practice#hacktoberfest-community), make sure that your name is in alphabetical order.
 Then save your changes.**